YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOWSPC
 -----------------

-LOWSPC, WARNING: Database DDDD has less than PPPP% of the total block space remaining.
+LOWSPC, WARNING: Database DDDD has PPPP% or less of the total block space remaining.
 Blocks Used: UUUU Total Blocks Available: AAAA

 Operator log Information: The database has UUUU blocks in use and is appoaching its current limit of AAAA blocks.
 When the database reaches the 88% size threshold, and for every 1% increase in size and beyond, YottaDB reports the blocks used in the LOWSPC warning as the sum of the data blocks and the local bit map blocks.